-In addition to working individually with clients, I lead therapeutic workshops, retreats and have an interest in working with groups in general.
-My experience of both leading and being in groups is that it holds a healing potential for all participants when harnessed therapeutically.
-This always seems to be intensified when individuals come together in nature; I have an ongoing interest in this and I am pursuing ecopsychology training as well as facilitating an immersive nature-based therapeutic retreat in the south of France in summer 2020.
+In addition to working individually with clients, I lead therapeutic workshops, retreats and have an ongoing interest in working with groups in general.
+My experience of both facilitating and being in groups is that they hold a healing potential for all participants when harnessed therapeutically.
+This always seems to be intensified when individuals come together in nature; I will be facilitating an immersive nature-based therapeutic retreat in the south of France in summer 2020.

 Find out how to arrange a session with me.

 My qualifications and training

 I hold a Masters Degree and an Advanced Diploma in Integrative Psychotherapy and Counselling from The Minster Centre, one of the oldest and most respected integrative training courses in the UK, where I began training in 2009.

 I conducted my Masters research project into the therapeutic benefits of shamanic journeying as experienced by clients for my MA certification.
 I have worked as a therapist for some years both in private practice and in Transport for London’s Trauma Service, where I specialised in working short-term with trauma as a staff counsellor.

 I am an accredited energy healer with the British Alliance of Healing Associations (BAHA) after training for three years at the School of Intuition and Healing in 2010.
 Before this I trained as a Reiki practitioner in 2007 and volunteered in this capacity in a number of settings including mental health charities and the NHS.

 I qualified as a Yoga Therapist with the Minded Institute in 2011, undergoing a 500 hour training course which combined neuroscientific understanding of mind-body relatedness, yoga asanas and mindfulness.